juliaguida/oystercard/pills/javascript&JasminePill.md

 expect(isDivisibleByThree(3)).toBe(true);
 ```

 Javascript needs us to be more specific.
 It needs to know exactly what `isDivisibleByThree(3)` refers to.
 So let's help it out.
-Since 'isDivisibleByThree' is a method of our javabuzz instance, let's do some Ruby-style dot notation:
+Since `isDivisibleByThree` is a method of our `javabuzz` instance, let's do some Ruby-style dot notation:

 ```javascript
 expect(javabuzz.isDivisibleByThree(3)).toBe(true);